oilandsugar/ritual-dust/content/folklore/folk-horror.md

 </div>

 Folk Horror refers to a mode of story-telling, a set of themes and to some extent an aesthetic movement fascinated by exploring the ways in which old rites, traditions and folklore can embed itself in the land and places, it digs for the ways in which humans over thousands of generations have imprinted the landscape and also how the landscape leave impressions on the human psyche.

+> "Hail Behemoth spirit of the dark.
+Take thou my blood, my flesh, my skin and walk.
+Holy Behemoth father of my life speak now, come now, rise now from the forest, from the furrow, from the fields and live!"
+<small>- from Blood on Satan's Claw</small>

 It initially arose from the tension between modern life and the old ways, between the city and the countryside.
 Folk Horror plays with our yearning for nature and a return to the land and ideas of pastoral life while at the same time shining a light on the more dreadful side of rural living with its superstitions, repression, cults and real or metaphorical sacrifices.